 The United Methodist US-2 program has sent young missionaries across the nation in service since 1951.
 Barbara Brooks, Amy Brown, and Emily Palm are familiar names in the Michigan Conference.

 The US-2 track is accepting applications through November 30.
-If you are a young person, 20-30 years old, consider becoming a part of this program that has changed the world for 70 years.
+If you are a young person, 20-30 years old, consider becoming a part of this program that has changed the world… Continue Reading Looking for young world-changers

 Here are two great opportunities to get acquainted with young adult missionaries in Michigan.
 Join the conversation October 8th at 5pm.

 Three young missionaries, US-2s, were commissioned this month.
 One leaves Michigan for service in Florida.
 One arrives in Kalamazoo from Florida.
-The third left Illinois and is now in Detroit.
-God bless them all!
+The third left Illinois and is now in Detroit.… Continue Reading Young missionaries bless Michigan

 Two Michigan women, who began new United Methodist positions July 1, credit their faith formation to the family tree of the Rev. Ken and Jan Kline.